 When planning your visit, make sure that you are properly prepared.
 A detailed map is strongly recommended, particularly for sites like Caesar’s Camp and the Brentford Monument which are not well signposted.
 Good walking shoes, water, and snacks are also advisable when visiting sites in parks.
 However, for those willing to put in the effort, a new and deeper appreciation of London’s past provides a welcome reward.

-6% Off selected London Pass options: adult and child passes for 2, 3, 6 and 10 days - Discounts Do Not Apply to The Travel Element.
+6% Off all London Pass options, except the 1-day pass - Discounts Do Not Apply to The Travel Element.

 Map of Prehistoric Sites in London

 More Places to See Prehistoric London: